 Rather than having humans enter data using a web form sitting on a database, machine learning solutions automatically mine data from both inside and outside the enterprise.
-This data may reside in historically unstructured systems like emails and calendars or from call centers or legacy voicemail systems.
-The software will not only aggregate and organize this data, it will mine this information to generate insights and predictions, which can then be used by business people to make decisions.
+This data may reside in historically unstructured systems like emails and calendars or from call centres or legacy voicemail systems.
+The software will not only aggregates and organizes this data, but it will also mine this information to generate insights and predictions, which can then be used by business people to make decisions.

 The Problems With Traditional Enterprise Software

 Machine learning eliminates many problems with traditional enterprise software solutions.
 First, in traditional software, the data residing in the “system of record” is only as good as the quality of the human input.
 It’s a well-known reality that most salespeople do a poor job of updating CRM info, resulting in weekly sales calls between sales managers and account execs and the myriad spreadsheets used to track the “actual” pipeline data.

 Also, traditional enterprise systems built on relational databases are not good at presenting longitudinal views of information and, therefore, are impaired at generating patterns or insights.
 Hence, most corporations rely on large data warehouses that receive data dumps from enterprise systems.
 In this approach, business people must wait weeks, if not months, before the data teams can produce useful insights.